Complex Pelvis Fracture: Do You Need An Orthopedic Surgeon?

 Symptoms of a complex fracture of the pelvis are generally obvious as a result of a serious accident.
 For non-complex fractures, you may notice tenderness, pain, swelling, bruising, numbness, or tingling in the pelvis.
 It’s important to seek the care of a hip specialist immediately any time you suspect you have injured your pelvic area.

-Caring for a Complex Pelvic Fracture
+Caring for a Complex Pelvis Fracture

 At the time of the injury, the potential complications and likelihood for associated issues mean complex pelvic fractures demand very careful handling.
 Most patients with a complex pelvic fracture are first seen in the emergency department.